 School may be out, but that doesn’t mean the discovery has to stop!
-Throughout the school year, the Virginia Discovery Museum offers Day-Off Camps when Albemarle County and Charlottesville public schools close for Teacher Workdays.
-These half-day camps for children 4 to 8 explore a variety of new topics through fun and engaging hands-on activities, experiments, games, crafts, and collaborative challenges – all in a small, safe, and socially-distanced setting with our fully-vaccinated staff.
-Plus, campers enjoy a special playtime in the galleries before the Museum opens.
+The Virginia Discovery Museum offers Day-Off Camps for children in preschool and early elementary throughout the school year when Charlottesville and Albemarle County public schools close for teacher work days.
+These half-day camps provide active and engaging enrichment opportunities around changing themes, plus campers enjoy a special playtime in the galleries before the Museum opens to the public.

-- Camp participants with any of these symptoms are asked to refrain from visiting the Museum.
+- Campers with any of these symptoms are asked to refrain from visiting the Museum.

-- All parents/guardians must Check-In and sign a waiver at the front desk before dropping off camp participants at the Museum.
+- All parents / guardians must Check-In at the front desk before dropping off campers at the Museum.

 - No food, gum, or drinks are allowed in the Museum galleries, except water bottles.